Piracicaba Sao Paulo, Brazil Travel Guide

 Rules for entry vary significantly based on your nationality.
 Many countries, including the United States, Canada, Australia, and Japan, enjoy visa-free entry for tourism for up to 90 days.
 This stay can often extend for an additional 90 days, with a total stay not exceeding 180 days within any 12-month period.
 Confirm current regulations with the Brazilian consulate in your country before travel.

 Citizens of countries not covered by visa exemption agreements require a "VIVIS - Visitor Visa," which you apply for through Brazilian consulates or embassies.
-The application process includes submitting forms, supporting documents, and an interview, so start well in advance.
+The application process includes submitting forms, documents that support your claim, and an interview, so start well in advance.
 IVisa and VisaHQ can help with your application.

 Brazil does not impose a general entry fee for tourists.
 Upon arrival at international airports (like Viracopos or Guarulhos), you pass through standard immigration.
 An officer reviews your passport and documents, then stamps your entry.
 The stamped portion of your passport indicates your authorized length of stay.
 No special permits are typically needed for general tourism in Piracicaba.